GKZ discriminant and Multiplicities: The B-side

 Here we illustrate how to get the SOD multiplicity of $n^B_{\bSigma,F}$ in two different ways.
 The first way is by wall crossing, and count how each wall $Z_W$ decompose into various $Z_{/F}$.
 The second way is to use the recursive formula we had. \begin{example}

 Consider the following $a_i$ points in $\NN=\Z^2$.
 Our initial stacky fan is $\bSigma = \conv(\{0\} \cup A)$, shown in yellow in the first figure.
 We have

 Then, we show a sequence of shrinking $\bSigma$ (shown in yellow), and show how the lost volume during circuit transition contribute to various SOD components.
-The total voluem of $\bSigma$ is 6.
-There are 3 minimal faces where $a=(0,3), b=(2,0)$.
+The total volume of $\bSigma$ is 6.
+There are 4 minimal faces where $a=(3,0), b=(0,2)$.
 They corresponds to They all have $\rank(Z_{/F_i})=1$.

-And we have the decomposition of total volume as
+The sequence of 6 figures (from left to right, from top to bottom) represents the sequence of chambers separated by wall-crossings.
+From figure (1) to (2), we lose volume (blue) of 1 unit in the interior, hence this volume is attributed to $F_1$.
+From (2) to (3), we lose volume (green) of 1 unit, which is attributed to face $F_2$.
+From (3) to (4), we lose 1 unit of volume attributed to $F_2$ again.
+From (4) to (5), we lose 1 unit of volume (cyan) to face $F_3$.
+From (5) to (6), we lose 1 unit of volume to face $F_1$ again.
+And finally, from figure (6) to nothing, we lose 1 unit of volume (yellow), which belongs to $F_4$.
+In total, we have the decomposition of total volume as

 Next, we compute the SOD multiplicities again using the recursive relation.
 Denote $n_i = [X_\bSigma, Z_{/F_i}]$, and denote $m_i = \rank(Z_{/F_i})$.
 First, since $F_4$ is smallest face, we have $n_4=1$.
 Then, consider the equation for face $F_3$. $F_3$ has a proper subface $F_4$, and we have $m_4=1, m_3=1$.
 We have